 Although this dish is rarely eaten nowadays in Ireland, for Irish-Americans it conjures up powerful nostalgic images of a rural Irish past.
 Originally it was a traditional Easter Sunday dinner.
 The beef killed before the winter would have been salted and could now be eaten after the long Lenten fast with fresh green cabbage and floury potatoes. -Darina Allen

-1. Put the corned beef or boiled bacon into a saucepan with the carrots, onions, mustard powder and the herb bunch.
+1. Put the corned beef or boiled bacon into a saucepan with the carrots, onions, mustard powder, peppercorns, and the bouquet garni.

-2. Add enough cold water to immerse the meat, bring to the boil and simmer, covered, for 1 hour.
+2. Add enough cold water to immerse the meat, bring to the boil and simmer gently, covered, for 2 hours.

 3. Discard the outer leaves of the cabbage, cut in quarters and add to the pot.
 Cook for a further 1-2 hours or until the meat and vegetables are tender.

-4. Serve the corned beef or boiled bacon cut into slices surrounded by the vegetables, with lots of floury potatoes and mustard as an accompaniment.Recipe Source: Festive Food of Ireland, The by Darina Allen, Kyle Cathie Limited, 1992
+4. Serve the corned beef or boiled bacon cut into slices surrounded by the vegetables, with lots of boiled potatoes and mustard as an accompaniment.Recipe Source: Forgotten Skills of Cooking by Darina Allen, Kyle Books, 2009